*** 1\2 (out of ****)

 Within this sequence we have a theme found in so many movies of the 1920s, 30s & 40s, that of masculinity and the efforts men must go through to prove themselves in the eyes of women, who seek adventurous, muscular men.
 The scenario is one which usually is the making of slapstick comedies but here the theme lends itself, quite naturally, to an action / adventure story.

-In pursuit of his dangerous assignment Ed learns of a Professor Challenge (Wallace Berry) who proclaims he has discovered a land in the Amazon where dinosaurs still roam.
+In pursuit of his dangerous assignment Ed learns of a Professor Challenger (Wallace Berry) who proclaims he has discovered a land in the Amazon where dinosaurs still roam.
 The professor becomes the laughing stock not only of the scientific community but society at large.
 How could dinosaurs still exist?
 We all know they have been extinct for millions of years.
-But, Prof. Challenge must save his reputation and demands a small group of brave souls join him on a trip back to the Amazon.
+But, Prof. Challenger must save his reputation and demands a small group of brave souls join him on a trip back to the Amazon.
 Those brave enough to join him are big game hunter Sir.
 John Roxton (Lewis Stone) and Paula White (Bessie Love), whose father, also a scientist, first discovered this lost world, but was abandoned by his crew and left to possibly die on the Tepui and of course Ed, who sees this as his perfect opportunity to demonstrate his bravery to Gladys.

 As was common during the time period, "The Lost World" is skeptical of science, a theme which would progress in horror films of the 1930s and science-fiction films of the 1950s.
-The Professor Challenge character is initially presented as a "mad scientist" who dares to threaten society by exploring the "unknown", thus meddling in the affairs of nature.
+The Professor Challenger character is initially presented as a "mad scientist" who dares to threaten society by exploring the "unknown", thus meddling in the affairs of nature.
 It is a theme not unlike the one found in "Creature of the Black Lagoon" (1954).
 Bad things happen when people are curious.
 They might actually find something.

 And so our characters set off on their adventure, where the usual stereotypes and situations are established.
 There will be a love story angle developed between Ed and Paula.
 Roxton will secretly be in love with Paula, but will understand Paula sees him as a father figure and not a possible romantic interest.
 "The Lost World" will then be a story about young, romantic love, unrequited love and adventure.
 All the makings of today's standard Hollywood blockbuster.